polarityio/servicenow/README.md

   },
 ```

-The required fields are the `tableQueryTableName` which is the name of the table to search, and the `displayTabNames` property which sets the tab name in the details block.
+The required fields are the `tableQueryTableName` which is the name of the table to search in ServiceNow, and the `displayTabNames` property which sets the tab name in the details block.

 After adding these two changes, increment the `version` property in the `package.json` and restart the integration.

 ## Polarity

 Polarity is a memory-augmentation platform that improves and accelerates analyst decision making.
 For more information about the Polarity platform please see: